immersed-web/inclubit-360/README.md

+#THERE'S A NEW VERSION OF INCLUBIT.
+CHECK IT OUT

 # Inclubit 360
 Inclubit 360 is a solution for enabling real-time communication between a 360 video camera and a VR-headset.
 The system is implemented using web technologies.
 The client side consists of a website running in a browser.